giannisyp/turtle_crossing/README.md

-# The Old classi Turtle Crossing game
+# The Old classic Turtle Crossing game

 $git clone the repo